Recommended first courses in major/minor(s)

 Notes

-Please contact Dr. Riehl if you have any questions about the music curriculum.
+Please contact the Music department if you have any questions about the music curriculum.
 All music students are encouraged to sign-up for private lessons for credit and enroll in an ensemble or chamber music class their first semester on campus.

 • Philosophy